The Anatomy of a Gluten Free, Allergy Friendly Pancake

 Which Sweetener to Use in Your Pancakes

-If you’re using dates as a sweetener, I’d personally opt for date sugar over sate syrup or chopped dates.
-Date syrup can pretty dark in flavor, and chopped dates will leave you with a chewy pancake.
+If you’re using dates as a sweetener, I’d personally opt for date sugar over date syrup or chopped dates.
+Date syrup can pretty dark in flavour, and chopped dates will leave you with a chewy pancake (go for it if that’s your jam).

 Related Article: Sugars & Sweeteners